GoingJu/Project_Moniker/README.md

       "principal.product_name" = f1.m3.r2.udm.33

   Output Breakdown:

-      principal.product_name:   Is the recorded string.
        f1:   Located within first 'filter' index
        m3:   Is the 3rd occurrence of mutate index. r1/r2:   Is the 2nd occurrence of rename index, within the 3rd mutate index.
       udm:   Is a udm field
     32/33:   Was found on the 31st line of the file

   Any string that is found inside of double quotes, and does not contain a value found in the keyword_mapping or udm_keywords arrays will be considered a variable.